shanemhansen/beam-shim/README.md

 ## Use the jar in an external transform

+Ensure you have dependencies installed using whatever dependency manager you use.
+When in doubt: `pip install apache-beam[gcp]`

 See [python/bigtableexport.py](python/bigtableexport.py) for example of using java transform.
 You can use this transform to test your bigtable to gcs export or as a starting point.
 The pipeline can be invoked like so:

 ```sh